liferay/liferay-docs/discover/portal/articles/07-setting-up-liferay/04-scripting/03-leveraging-the-script-engine-in-workflow.markdown

 ## Calling OSGi Services

-How do you call OSGi services form a workflow script, accounting for the dynamic environment of the OSGi runtime, where services your script depends on can disappear without notice?
+How do you call OSGi services from a workflow script, accounting for the dynamic environment of the OSGi runtime, where services your script depends on can disappear without notice?
 [Use a service tracker](/developer/tutorials/-/knowledge_base/7-0/service-trackers).
 That way